 If a proposal involves collaboration with another institution,

-the Prime organization.
-The UVM Principal Investigator must obtain from
+considered the Prime organization.
+The UVM Principal Investigator must

-included in the UVM proposal being submitted.
-Read more for
+information will be included in the UVM proposal.
+Read more

 subrecipient forms and for how to distinguish between a subrecipient